 A Singapore Company offers the ability to have many different types of shares, however, one can not use bearer shares and no par value shares.

 The usual authorized capital is SGD 1,000.
 The minimum capital requirements needed to establish a Singapore Company is SGD 1.

-Financial statements are required for all Singapore companies.
+Financial statements are required for all Singapore corporations.